The Best Small-Business Accounting Software 2019

 - Pet sitter

-Freelancers get unlimited invoicing for an unlimited number of vendors and customers.
-You can track your income and expenses, scan receipts with your iPhone or Android device, connect your bank accounts, create financial reports, and more.
+Users get unlimited invoicing for an unlimited number of vendors and customers.
+You can track your income and expenses, scan receipts with your iPhone or Android phone, connect your bank accounts, create financial reports, and more.
+You can also add payroll and tax services for a (relatively) affordable cost, which we discuss below.

 Packages and pricing

-Wave’s 100% free accounting software is reason enough for us to recommend this product for any small business.
+Wave’s 100% free accounting software is reason enough for us to recommend this product for small businesses.
 There are no hidden costs, setup fees, customer support fees, or any other surprise expenses.

 One note of caution: GoDaddy Online Bookkeeping plans support only one user.
 If you’re planning to grow your business and hire additional employees, GoDaddy may not be the best choice for you.

-GoDaddy Online also doesn’t use double-entry bookkeeping, so if you manage a growing business that needs to create comprehensive financial statements and reports, you may want to consider a more advanced accounting solution, such as QuickBooks.
+Plus, GoDaddy Online doesn’t use double-entry bookkeeping, so if you manage a growing business that needs to create comprehensive financial statements and reports, you may want to consider a more advanced accounting solution, such as QuickBooks.
+(On the other hand, if double-entry bookkeeping doesn’t mean much to you, GoDaddy is the best choice for your business.)

 Pricing and packages